Leasehold vs Fee Simple on Maui: What Buyers and Investors Should Know

 If you are beginning your purchase journey, start with our complete guide to Buying a Home on Maui before evaluating ownership structures.

-What Is Fee Simple Ownership?
+What Is Fee Simple Ownership in Hawaii?

 Fee simple ownership is the most complete and secure form of property ownership available in the U.S. and is the standard for most Maui real estate.